Lee (brand): Manufacturing

 In 1981, 240 factory workers in Greenock, Scotland, staged a sit-in in protest against plans to move the factory to Northern Ireland.
 What was planned as a one-night protest continued for seven months.
 As of 2005, Lee Jeans have been manufactured by Arvind Mills, in a number of small factories in Chamarajanagar, India.
 About 60,000 workers produce 5,000 pairs of jeans a day.

 Advertising

+In the 1930s "The Great Lee Success Story" advertisements were launched that led to Lee's slogan "The Jeans that Built America".

 Within the United States, the company spends more than $40 million per year on advertising.
 In 2009, Olson was appointed as the lead interactive agency for the American brand and redesigned their website.
 Barkley Inc. had previously handled interactive advertising for the brand.
 Arnold Worldwide continues to provide offline advertising services for the brand.